 A Rugby Club whose heart and soul were established in 2011 by a small group of rugby fanatics.
 We began to build on the dream of a full-on club and it has come to fruition!
 The club became a Recognized Member of the Eastern Pennsylvania Rugby Union in September 2012.

-The Hibernian Rugby Football Club was founded on January 21, 1976 by former Blackthorn RFC players along with some enthusiastic novices to the game.
-The club’s name is derived from Latin “Hibernia”, which the Romans called the wild and unconquerable island now know as Ireland.
+The Hibernian Rugby Football Club, based in Levittown, PA was founded on January 21, 1976 by former Blackthorn RFC players along with some enthusiastic novices to the game.
+The club’s name is derived from Latin “Hibernia”, which the Romans called the wild and unconquerable island now known as Ireland.

 The seeds of what would become the Jersey Shore Rugby Football Club were first sown during the summer of 1986.
 Three members of the South Jersey RFC, Roger Howell, Bill Regotti and your ever-faithful narrator, became tired of the long trips to Cherry Hill and beyond for practices and matches and were considering rugby retirement.
 After the spring season, and before retirement, the 3 amigos and assorted other rugby enthusiasts began practicing and playing touch rugby at the school field on the corner of 18th and Bay Avenue in Ocean City.

 The Lehigh Valley Rugby Football Club is a non-profit corporation.
 Founded in 1998, the Club represents men's and women's rugby in the Lehigh Valley and surrounding areas.
 The Club also takes an oversight role for the High School and Youth teams.
-The men's team are full members of the EPRU.
-The LVRFC teams are also members territorially through the Mid-Atlantic Rugby Football Union (MARFU) and nationally through USA Rugby.
+The men's team is a Full Member of the EPRU.

-The North Penn Men's Team currently fields two competitive side for player 18 and older.
+The North Penn Men's team currently fields two competitive sides for players 18 and older.
 Players of all skill levels, from beginner to seasoned player are welcome to play.

 Philadelphia Rugby Club was founded in 1961 in Philadelphia.
 The Whitemarsh Rugby Football Club started in 1967 in Whitemarsh Township Montgomery County Pennsylvania.The spring of 1985 brought the merger of the two clubs.
 Both clubs were seeing a decline in membership with Philadelphia having a secure pitch in Fairmount Park and Whitemarsh having a clubhouse with a club liquor license in Conshohocken and a dedicated coach in George Betzler.
 The decision was made!

 Established in 1978 the Reading Rugby Football Club competes in the Eastern Penn Rugby Union.
-Currently the team competes at the Division III level against teams from the Mid-Atlantic region of the U.S.
+Currently the team competes at the Division III level against teams from the Mid-Atlantic region of the US and the National Competitive Region 4 (NCR4).
+Reading also fields a competitive 7s side.
+Although the club has seen success at the local and national levels, the true heart of the club has always resided in its players.
+Reading Rugby has never wavered on its commitment to sportsmanship, competition, and camaraderie.

 The Roses Rugby Football Club, (Roses RFC), is a rugby union team based in Lancaster, Pennsylvania that was founded in 2000.
-The club competes in, and is governed by, the Eastern Pennsylvania Rugby Union, the Mid Atlantic Rugby Football Union, and USA Rugby.
+The club competes in, and is governed by, the Eastern Pennsylvania Rugby Union and USA Rugby.

 Even though the Roses RFC plays in the city of Lancaster, the team formally extends its player membership and marketing to the nearby city of York.
 The team plays most of its home matches at Centerville Middle School in Lancaster, and at the York College of Pennsylvania.